-A Google Ad Grant gives charities up to $10,000 worth of free online advertising per month, to promote your website’s pages and target the audiences you want to deliver your content to.
-If you’re a UK charity that’s over £7,500 per month.
+A Google Ad Grant gives charities up to $10,000 worth of free online advertising per month, to promote your website’s pages to the people that need your services.
+If you’re a UK charity that’s over £7,500 per month to help you raise awareness of your cause.
 That boost to your website’s traffic, can add thousands of extra visitors per month.
 You can put your message in front of audiences who need to hear it.
-As a Google Partner, I can help optimise your account to get great results and extract maximum value from your budget.
+I can help optimise your account to get great results and extract maximum value from your budget.

 You want your non-profit to get noticed, impart information, offer services; and get donations, volunteers or support for your campaigns.
 Your website plays a vital role in this, but how can you ensure it gets visitors who are likely to be interested in what you have to say?
 That’s where Google Ad Grants come in useful.

 You can rely on serendipity, hoping people find your website by searching Google.
 SEO techniques can improve your chances.
 You can try to get referrals from other websites, and undertake marketing activities.
 Then there’s paid advertising, which can be targeted and effective; however, it’s also expensive and beyond the marketing budget of smaller non-profits.
 Fortunately, Google offer free online advertising to non-profits and this is one of the most valuable online marketing tools you could hope for.

 How does your non-profit apply for a Google Ad Grant?

 Do you have the capacity to run a Google Adwords account?

 There is only one real drawback.
 Your non-profit needs to have the staff time and skills to manage your Google Ad Grant.
 You need to devote time regularly, because Google insists you login at least once a month or risk losing the grant.
 Can you craft succinct, persuasive text ads, and choose keywords and phrases to attract the right audiences?
 You need to learn the skills to analyse the results and adjust your strategy, to make maximum use of your free allocation.